Antoine444/GAIA-agent/README.md

 pip install -r requirements.txt
 ```

-You will also need to create API keys for the Supabase and Groq provider.
+You will also need to create API keys for Supabase and for Groq provider.